Githubhojatsajadi/server-select/README.md

-# server-select
+# Python Socket Server Using Select
-python socket server using select
+A simple socket server using select in python3